chenh19/lab/in_silico_research.md

 ![](fig/2-36.png)

 ## 7. Calculate odds ratio between variants and diseases
-Last but not least, you may calculate the [**odds ratio**](https://www.wikiwand.com/en/Odds_ratio) to see the association between the variants and specific diseases.
+Last but not least, you may calculate the [**odds ratio**](https://www.socscistatistics.com/biostatistics/default2.aspx) and the [**p value**](https://www.socscistatistics.com/tests/chisquare/default.aspx) to see the association between the variants and specific diseases.

 ## 8. Appendix
 - [**An online statistics calculator website**](https://www.socscistatistics.com/)